 I’m a storyteller and storyweaver.
 I make live art and theater from scratch combining fact and fiction, and often incorporating real people's stories.
-Sometimes I perform in the work I make, but you'll more often find me facilitating creative processes.

 The work I create explores our relationship to the place/s we call home, asking the follwing questions: Who are we as people?
 What do we stand for?
 How do we want to be remembered?
 I’m driven by a curiosity for the way we perform our identities out in the world, and how we perform in our civic discourse.
 As a creator, facilitator, and longtime educator, I work with people from all backgrounds and sectors to explore ethical storytelling, narrative power, and everyday practices of transformative justice.
 My facilitation style blends serious play, healing, liberatory frameworks, and big dreaming.

 As a facilitator, I collaborate and co-design with community partners and people around collectively-defined aspirations, challenges or visions.
 I value intergenerational collaborations, and fiercely believe in the power of art making and creative play as tools for making policy, planning efforts, and other fuzzy topics more accessible and equitable.
 I relish the challenge of creating democratic space to host complex conversations and move groups towards consensus, evaluation, or reflection.